hanjingo/doc/AI/ml.md

 ### Training models

 Typically, machine learning models require a high quantity of reliable data to perform accurate predictions.
-When training a machine learning model, machine learning engineers need to target and collect a large and representative sample of data.S
+When training a machine learning model, machine learning engineers need to target and collect a large and representative sample of data.

 ### Federated learning